bonitasoft/bonita-doc/md/portal-user-case-list.md

 At the top of the page, two tabs act as the first filter of the list: _Open cases_ and _Archived cases_.
 Obvious differences between the two:
-  * Open cases have an "Available tasks" column but not the archived cases
+  * Open cases have an _Available tasks_ column but not the archived cases
-  * Archived cases have an end date but not the open cases
+  * Archived cases have an _End date_ but not the open cases

 Less obvious difference:
 Users can add a comment in an open case, but cannot anymore in an archived case.